Great Slave Lake

-The lake shares its name with the First Nations peoples of the Dene family called Slavey by their enemies the Cree.
+The lake shares its name with the Dene, a group of First Nations peoples, who were called Slavey by their enemies, the Cree.
 Towns situated on the lake include (clockwise from east) Łutselk'e, Fort Resolution, Hay River, Hay River Reserve, Behchokǫ̀, Yellowknife, Ndilǫ, and Dettah.
 The only community in the East Arm is Łutselk'e, a hamlet of about 350 people, largely Chipewyan Indigenous peoples of the Dene Nation, and the abandoned winter camp and Hudson's Bay Company post Fort Reliance.
 Along the south shore, east of Hay River is the abandoned Pine Point Mine and the company town of Pine Point.

 History

 Indigenous peoples were the first settlers around the lake after the retreat of glacial ice.
 Archaeological evidence has revealed several different periods of cultural history, including the Northern Plano tradition (8,000 years before present), Shield Archaic tradition (6,500 years), Arctic small tool tradition (3,500 years), and the Taltheilei Shale tradition (2,500 years before present).
 Each culture has left a distinct mark in the archaeological record based on type or size of lithic tools.

-Great Slave Lake was put on European maps during the emergence of the fur trade towards the northwest from Hudson Bay in the mid 18th century.
-The name 'Great Slave' came from the English-language translation of the Cree exonym, Awokanek (Slavey), which they called the Dene Tha.
-The Slavey people were Dene tribes living on the lake's southern shores at that time.
-As the French explorers dealt directly with the Cree traders, the large lake was referred to as "Grand lac des Esclaves" which was eventually translated into English as "Great Slave Lake".
+Great Slave Lake was put on European maps during the emergence of the fur trade towards the northwest from Hudson Bay in the mid-18th century.
+The name refers to the Slavey people, who lived on the lake's southern shores at the time and were known to the Cree as the Awokanek ("slaves").
+As the first French explorers dealt directly with Cree traders, they referred to the lake as "Grand lac des Esclaves", which was eventually translated into English as "Great Slave Lake".

 In the 1930s, gold was discovered on the North Arm of Great Slave Lake.
 This discovery led to the establishment of Yellowknife, which would become the capital of the NWT.
 In 1960, an all-season highway was built around the west side of the lake; the highway was originally an extension of the Mackenzie Highway, but became known as Yellowknife Highway or Highway 3.

 On 24 January 1978, a Soviet Radar Ocean Reconnaissance Satellite named Kosmos 954, which contained an onboard nuclear reactor, fell from orbit and disintegrated.
 Pieces of the nuclear core fell in the vicinity of Great Slave Lake.
-Some of the nuclear debris was recovered by a joint Canadian Armed Forces and United States Armed Forces military operation called Operation Morning Light.
+Some of the nuclear debris was recovered by a joint Canadian Armed Forces, United States Armed Forces, and members of the U.S. Nuclear Emergency Support Team in an operation called Operation Morning Light.